 Many of our clients have been told the following:

-''It's only a quick interview to hear your side of the story'' ..... ''If you insist upon a lawyer attending, it will take much longer and you are likely to be here all day'' ..... ''Why would you need a lawyer if you have nothing to hide?'' ..... ''We just want you to help us with our enquiries, we are completely impartial''.
+”It’s only a quick interview to hear your side of the story” ….. ”If you insist upon a lawyer attending, it will take much longer and you are likely to be here all day” ….. ”Why would you need a lawyer if you have nothing to hide?” ….. ”We just want you to help us with our enquiries, we are completely impartial”.

 We have had any number of clients, including professionals, who have been left with the very firm understanding and impression that police are considering them as potential prosecution witnesses before attending a voluntary interview, only to find themselves served with a summons to attend court as a defendant after the investigation has been completed.